Legal Information About Construction Accident Lawsuits in New York

 Your next consideration should be to find an attorney to help you evaluate your potential claim.

-More often than not, your case can be won or lost based on the work done before it ever goes to trial, depending on the results of the investigation and fact-finding that your lawyer will undertake on your behalf.
+Sometimes, your case can be won or lost based on the work done before it ever goes to trial, depending on the results of the investigation and fact-finding that your lawyer will undertake on your behalf.
 So, discussing your case with an attorney who is experienced in the area of construction injury law is the best way to ensure your success.
 In light of complex liability issues, the legal deadlines for filing causes of action for injury (especially for injuries suffered at city-owned construction sites), and the need to conduct a thorough site investigation as soon after the injury as possible, meeting with an attorney sooner rather than later is definitely recommended.